5 Best Beginner Spanish Apps & Courses 2026 (Tested by a Real Learner)

 That's why I created this guide.

-I've spent nearly a decade learning languages (Cantonese, Finnish, Spanish, and more recently Korean), tested dozens of Spanish apps and courses, and coached hundreds of students learning languages.
-I’m confident of what actually works for beginners learning Spanish in 2026.
+I've spent nearly a decade learning languages daily (Spanish, Cantonese, Finnish, and more recently Korean), tested dozens of Spanish apps and courses, and coached hundreds of learners.
+So I have a pretty good sense of what works for beginners in 2026 — and more importantly, what gets them to stick with it long enough to see results.

 📌 How to Use This Guide

-The "Best way to use it" sections below show how I'd combine tools for faster progress, but they're suggestions, not requirements.
-Many people learn Spanish with just one resource — and that's perfectly fine.
+The "Best way to use it" sections show how I'd combine tools once you have a foundation, but they're suggestions, not requirements.
+What's important is to start with one resource — you can always add more later when needed.

 Quick Comparison Table